WWE leaning in to social media ahead of possible sale

 That photo has been viewed more than 23 million times and that number keeps rising.

-Constant innovations that are blended with entertainment sets WWE apart on social media platforms, said Christopher Zook, chairman and chief investment officer of CAZ Investments.
+Constant innovations that are blended with entertainment sets the WWE apart on social media platforms, said Christopher Zook, chairman, and chief investment officer of CAZ Investments.

 “It has consistently found ways to generate interest and stay ahead of the growing changes in consumer behavior,” Zook said.
 “The viral, fan-service nature of their content is how they have built so much staying power.”